Riding & Coaching

 Te Atatū Pony Club holds its rallies on Thursday night from October to April.
 Riders wear Pony Club uniform and horses are well turned out.
 Rally night is where coaching takes place and a rally can include show jumping, cross country, dressage, games and theory.
 Rallies run between 6pm and 7.30pm.

-Parents are welcome to attend rallies and many families stay on for a shared dinner.
+At least one parent of each rider under 18 is required to attend on rally night, and many families stay on for a shared dinner.
 Everyone is welcome and the shared dinner is one of the many special aspects of being part of Te Atatū Pony Club and often a highlight for the riders.

 Coaching